-After years of working with nonprofit organizations on “major gift campaigns” to build buildings, to secure endowments, and to fund other significant projects with hefty (five to seven-figure budgets), I have learned that if nonprofit organizations are able to address a few key questions prior to embarking upon a major gift campaign, they will be more likely to succeed.
+After years of working with nonprofit organizations on major gift campaigns to build buildings, secure endowments, and to fund other significant projects with five to seven-figure budgets, I have learned that if nonprofits are able to address a few key questions prior to embarking upon a major gift campaign, they will be more likely to succeed.

-Yes, it is true I have seen some nonprofits tackle a major gift fundraising effort after being told by respected professional advisors they have absolutely no chance of succeeding.
+It is also true I have seen some nonprofits tackle a major gift fundraising effort after being told by respected fundraising consulting firms that they have absolutely no chance of succeeding.
 But, in fact, some have succeeded beyond their wildest dreams.
 As President Abraham Lincoln (1809-1854) once said,

 “The probability that we may fail in the struggle ought not to deter us from the support of a cause we believe to be just.”

-More often than not, however, a little advance consideration about where your organization stands vis-a-vis a potential major gift effort will save you time, money and potentially, embarrassment.
+Regardless, a little advance consideration about where your organization stands vis-a-vis a potential major gift effort will save you time, money and potentially, embarrassment.
+Please don’t jump into fundraising before fully understanding what you are doing and the commitment involved.
+Enthusiasm only goes so far, in my humble opinion.

-Ted Grossnickle formulated a list of basic questions your organization should ask before considering a major gift campaign.
-I have added comments of my own to dovetail with Ted’s excellent suggestions.
-Originally posted on the website of the Association of Fundraising Professionals, Ted’s article about organizing capital campaigns is no longer available.
-But happily, I captured the information beforehand.
+A few years ago, Ted Grossnickle formulated a list of basic questions your organization should ask before considering a major gift campaign.
+I have added comments of my own to dovetail with his suggestions.
+Originally posted on the website of the Association of Fundraising Professionals, Ted’s article is no longer available online, but I captured the information and am pleased to share it with you.
+Credit where credit is due.

 1. Your nonprofit is needed.
 The organization is actively making a difference in the community and can make an even bigger impact in the future.